fluffynuts/df/README.md

 it's fat
 ---

-Yes, this is a chonky boi when published (11mb), but it was quick to bang out in .net - if you want to keep it smaller, you probably only need, from a regular build:
+Yes, this is a chonky boi when published (3mb with AOT), but it was quick to bang out in .net - if you want to keep it smaller, you probably only need, from a regular build:
 - df.exe
 - df.dll
-- PeanutButter.EasyArgs.dll
-- PeanutButter.DuckTyping.dll

-for a total of about 675k, which is still chonky compared with the native `df` coming in at about 2k.
+for a total of about 160k, which is still chonky compared with the native `df` coming in at about 2k.
 C'est la vie!